Areas of Experience

 - The ‘Dark Web’

-36 Crime, the 36 Bedford Row criminal law team, has members with both the experience and specialist knowledge to conduct effectively trials heavily concerned with the growing phenomenon of Cybercrime.
+36 Crime, The 36 Group's criminal law team, has members with both the experience and specialist knowledge to conduct effectively trials heavily concerned with the growing phenomenon of Cybercrime.

 Prosecutions in this area are increasing, exponentially.
 The Government has recognised Cybercrime as a Tier 1 Threat, and the latest crime statistics reflect the vast scale of previously unrecorded Cybercrimes in England and Wales.
 The NCA’s NCCU, and specialist CPS prosecutors, are generating many more prosecutions than ever before.

 The evidence in these cases is often highly complex and technically demanding, requiring specialist counsel with both expertise and experience in the field to prosecute or defend effectively.

 36 Crime are fortunate to number amongst their team Leading and Junior counsel who have been at the cutting edge in prosecuting or defending in Cybercrime trials, in recent years.

 Leading members of the team have provided seminars for law enforcement personnel (including the NCCU), CPS and Defence Solicitors on Cybercrime, including one at the well-renowned Covert Policing – Annual Cybercrime Conference.

 Members of 36 Crime have developed a national reputation in this field having prosecuted and defended in some of the most high profile Cybercrime cases over the last few years, including the following:

 - Operation Moonshine (2018): Blackfriars Crown Court.
 Dark web/credit card conspiracy.
 Dark web bitcoin transactions used to obtain details of US and Canadian credit cards, which were then used to make purchases in the UK.
 Click Here